Visiting the fascinating country of the Netherlands

 Holland is a small country.
 The train from Rotterdam to Amsterdam was 45 minutes.

-I gain practical experience with each trip
+I gain practical experience with each trip.

-1. Train travel was easy – the Dutch train system is well organized, efficient, and inexpensive.
-It took less than 30 minutes to travel between cities.
-The Dutch trains ran on time (similar to Germany), and we did not have to worry about any employee strikes (like in Italy).
+The Dutch train system is well-organized, efficient, and inexpensive.
+Traveling between cities took less than 30 minutes.
+The Dutch trains ran on time (similar to Germany), and we did not have to worry about employee strikes (like in Italy).
 We did not need a car.
 I would only rent one if you are going to see sites away from the cities.
+If you are looking for help with train tickets, check out Trainline.

 It was less than 20 minutes from Amsterdam to Haarlem on the train.